Govind-techie/css-essentials/README.md

 - **display** – Learning how different display values (`block`, `inline`, `inline-block`, `none`, etc.) affect layout behavior.
 - **inlineBlock** – Using `inline-block` to combine inline and block characteristics for flexible layouts.
 - **units-css** – Exploring different CSS units like px, em, rem, %, and viewport units for responsive sizing.

 ---

+## 📘 Part-4: CSS Advanced Styling & Effects

+This part introduces **visual enhancements and dynamic effects** in CSS — focusing on making elements more interactive, visually appealing, and positioned precisely.
+It’s perfect for learning how to add depth, animation, and more complex styling to your web pages.

+### ✅ Topics Covered:
+- **alpha & opacity** – Control element transparency and layering effects using `opacity` and RGBA colors.
+- **transitions** – Smoothly animate changes in property values for interactive UI effects.
+- **transform** – Apply transformations like `rotate`, `scale`, `translate`, and `skew` to elements.
+- **box-shadow** – Add shadows to elements for depth and visual emphasis.
+- **background-image** – Use images as backgrounds and control their positioning, repetition, and size.
+- **position** – Understand positioning schemes (`static`, `relative`, `absolute`, `fixed`, `sticky`) for precise element placement.

+---